siddhantharsh/neural-nexus/README.md

 # Virtual Lab - Algorithm Visualizations

-An interactive web-based platform for visualizing and learning algorithms.
+An interactive web-based platform for visualizing and learning various algorithms through hands-on experimentation and step-by-step visualization.

 ## Current Visualizations

-### Alpha-Beta Pruning
+### 1. Alpha-Beta Pruning
-An interactive visualization of the Alpha-Beta Pruning algorithm, which is an optimization technique for the minimax algorithm used in game theory and artificial intelligence.
+An optimization technique for the minimax algorithm used in game theory and artificial intelligence.

 Features:
 - Interactive tree generation with customizable depth and branching factor